 Hepatitis C is usually transmitted by parenteral contact with contaminated blood; transmission from mucosal contact with other body fluids and perinatal transmission from infected mothers are rare.

 About 75% of patients with acute hepatitis C develop chronic hepatitis C, which leads to cirrhosis in 20 to 30%; some patients with cirrhosis develop hepatocellular carcinoma.

 Diagnose by testing for antibody to HCV and HCV RNA.

 Treat with antiviral drugs after initial diagnosis of hepatitis C, without waiting for spontaneous resolution.

 There is no vaccine for hepatitis C.

-CDC: Hepatitis C questions and answers for health professionals: This web site provides an overview of hepatitis C (including definitions, statistics, risk factors, and complications) and information about transmission, symptoms, diagnosis, and treatment, as well as hepatitis C and pregnancy.
-Accessed 11/29/20.
+Centers for Disease Control and Prevention (CDC): Viral Hepatitis: Hepatitis C questions and answers for health professionals: This resource provides an overview of hepatitis C (including definitions, statistics, risk factors, and complications) and information about transmission, symptoms, diagnosis, and treatment, as well as hepatitis C and pregnancy.
+Accessed July 6, 2022.